Srijan1972/COL226/README.md

 - Functional programming
 - Standard ML
+- ml-lex
+- ml-yacc
 - Logic programming
 - Prolog

 ## Features

-- A basic interpreter interpreted in Standard ML
+- A basic interpreter written in Standard ML
 - Integer binary trees and binary search trees in prolog
+- A lexer and parser for a programming language `WHILE` made using ml-lex and ml-yacc
+- An evaluator for `WHILE` using the previous lexer and parser along with stacks and memory